line/ts-remove-unused/README.md

 ### Skip

-When you add a comment `// ts-remove-unused-skip` to your export declaration, it will be skipped from being removed
+When you add a comment `// tsr-skip` to your export declaration, it will be skipped from being removed

 ```ts
 // tsr-skip